-In connection with our IPO, we entered into an employment agreement, or the CEO Agreement, with Ms. Hyman, which provides for her continued employment with us as Co-Founder and Chief Executive Officer.
+We entered into an employment agreement (the "CEO Agreement"), with Ms. Hyman in October 2021, which provides for her continued employment with us as Co-Founder and Chief Executive Officer.
 The CEO Agreement provides for a three-year initial term of employment with successive one-year automatic extensions of the term, provided that either party does not provide prior written notice of non-extension of the term.
 Notwithstanding the foregoing, if Ms. Hyman voluntarily agrees to transition into the role of Executive Chair of our Board of Directors or an officer position other than Chief Executive Officer, she will be entitled to receive compensation and other benefits at the same levels as described below through the end of the fiscal year in which such transition occurs, following which the Compensation Committee may determine whether to amend the CEO Agreement or enter into a new Executive Chair Agreement with Ms. Hyman.